Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography

 where $\kappa^{2}=1$ and $H$ and $P$ are given by

 and they satisfy $H>0$ and $P>0$ for the metric to have the right signature, while the condition $p/h_{I}>0$ ensures that the scalars are real.
 As in the previous cases, we introduced the BPS-parameter $\nu$ that completely breaks supersymmetry.
 Setting $\nu=0$ leads to the supersymmetric solution of \cite{Boisvert:2024jrl}.
-Also, $\alpha_I$ are constants related to the dual field theory background gauge field $\mu^{I}$.
+For general $q_I$ the solution preserves four Killing spinors, the dual theory corresponds to 4D ${\mathcal{N}}=1$, where the counting is respect to the Mink$_{1,3}$.
+In the particular case which only one of the $q_I$ is set to zero, the supersymmetry is enhanced to 4D ${\mathcal{N}}=2$, as described in \cite{Boisvert:2024jrl}. $\alpha_I$ are constants related to the dual field theory background gauge fields $\mu^{I}$.

 At the level of the 7D solution, the solution is qualitatively different from the ones in Section \ref{sec:Defects}, since it is not conformally $\AdS_{5} \times \Sigma$, which is expected since, as explained above, the D5-brane vacuum does not have a $\AdS_{7}$ factor in dual frame\footnote{Recall that an $\AdS_{7}$ can be written as a a foliation of $\AdS_{5}\times \Sp{1}$ over an interval using \eqref{eq:ChangeToDefect}.}.